Skip to main content

 • <your-company-name>-client

 You can check whether the name is available by testing the link at https://pypi.org/project/<your-package-name>.
-If it is available, PyPI should say that the package is not available.
+If it is available, PyPI should say that the package is now available.

 2. Update the Stainless dashboard with your package name.
 The SDK generation process restarts and pushes to PyPI once it is done.